 We decided to use ML to help us tackle that challenge and go with the approach of “get the help from your users.”

-We initially designed the TestCraft solution to query the user with a lot of questions regarding elements identification.
+We initially designed our solution that later became Perfecto Scriptless to query the user with a lot of questions regarding elements identification.
 If we were not 100% sure that the element was the correct element, we would ask the user to redefine it visually.